1929 Hutt by-election: Independent

-Mr. H Bennett announced his candidacy as an Independent.
+Henry Bennett (who contested the seat in 1922 for the Reform party) announced his candidacy as an independent.
 He proposed to stand in the interests of the country itself, rather than of any particular political party.
 Bennett was concerned that New Zealand could be 'handed over' to Socialism by a minority vote given the increasing competition for right wing votes by United and Reform.
 With candidate from both parties standing Bennett was not ignorant of the fact that he too was helping to split the anti-Labour vote, but claimed his hopes were that both would withdraw their candidates in favour of himself.
 However, his plea fell on deaf ears with United wanting to retain their seat and Reform seeking to supersede United in seats.
 As a result, Bennett withdrew and hoped either Kerr or Johnston would prevail.

 Campaign

 Dozens of meetings were held and speeches made by the three candidates.
 Many high-profile figures spoke on behalf of the candidates as well, Harry Holland, James McCombs & Michael Joseph Savage for Nash, Thomas Wilford & Harry Atmore for Kerr and both Gordon Coates & William Downie Stewart Jr for Johnston.

 At Nash's first meeting, held at the Petone Labour Hall, the power cut out and Nash was forced to speak to the crowd for an hour and forty minutes by candlelight.
 Despite this the hall was full and audience was enthusiastic.
 At several of Nash's subsequent meetings he had trouble with interjectors from the Junior Reform League.
 The most infamous was when a fleet of motor cars was used to take Junior Reform members from Wellington to noisily drive past a meeting at Day's Bay.
 One of them questioned Nash's loyalty to the Crown, and a vote of confidence in him at the meeting's end was lost by a large majority due to the Junior Reformers presence.

-Johnston claimed that Labour wanted to confiscate private land, would probably raise interest rates, repudiate interest payments on accounts with the Post Office Savings Bank and that privately-owned shops in Moera 'would be taken over by the State'.
+Johnston claimed that Labour wanted to confiscate private land, would probably raise interest rates, repudiate interest payments on accounts with the Post Office Savings Bank and that privately owned shops in Moera 'would be taken over by the State'.
 Nash strongly denied all these allegations.
 At one of Johnston's meetings interjectors denouncing the Reform Party because "They put us in a swamp", referring to the local unemployed being given low paying relief work, worth only "nine bob a day."
 The meeting concluded with cheers for Nash and Labour leader Harry Holland rather than Johnston.